 At the planning stage, teachers consider what scaffolding may be required for children who may struggle to grasp concepts in the lesson and suitable challenge questions for those who may grasp the concepts rapidly.
 Decisions are not made about who these children may be prior to the lesson.
-Children are sat in mixed ability groupings and these seating's change on a regular basis depending on the children's needs and content of the lesson.
+Children are sat in mixed ability groupings and these seating's change on a regular basis depending on the children's needs, content of the lesson and concept being taught.